whitecodel/whitecodel_auto_link/README.md

 ## Overview

-This script automates the process of building and uploading Flutter APKs and IPA files to Diawi.
+This script automates the process of building and uploading Flutter APK and IPA files to Diawi.

 ## Prerequisites